-Sick leave shall be credited at the end of the biweekly work period.
-Sick leave shall be considered as available for use only in pay periods subsequent to the biweekly work period in which it is earned.
-When service credits (hours in pay status) do not total 80 hours in a biweekly work period, the employee shall be credited with a pro-rated amount of sick leave for that work period based on the number of hours in pay status divided by 80 hours multiplied by four hours.
+Sick leave and sick time shall be credited at the end of the biweekly work period when earned.
+Sick leave and sick time shall be considered as available for use only in pay periods subsequent to the biweekly work period in which it is earned.
+When service credits (hours in pay status) do not total 80 hours in a biweekly work period, a career employee shall be credited with a pro-rated amount of sick leave for that work period based on the number of hours in pay status divided by 80 hours multiplied by four hours.

-Sick leave shall not be allowed in advance of being earned.
-If an employee has insufficient sick leave credits to cover a period of absence, no allowance for sick leave shall be posted in advance or in anticipation of future leave credits.
-In the absence of sick leave credits, payroll reduction (lost time) for the time lost shall be made for the work period in which the absence occurred unless use of annual leave or compensatory time is authorized by the Employer.
-The employee may elect to use annual leave to cover such absence.
+Sick leave and sick time shall not be allowed in advance of being earned.
+If an employee has insufficient sick leave credits or insufficient sick time credits to cover a period of absence, no allowance for sick leave or sick time shall be posted in advance or in anticipation of future sick leave credits or sick time credits.
+In the absence of sick leave credits, or sick time credits, payroll reduction (lost time) for the time lost shall be made for the work period in which the absence occurred unless use of annual leave or compensatory time is authorized by the Employer.
+A career employee may elect to use annual leave to cover such absence.